Art rock

-Art rock is a subgenre of rock music that aims to separate the genre from popular entertainment, with the term typically being applied as the middle ground between mainstream and experimental rock.
-Art rock primarily draws influences from the wider art world and academia which includes contemporary art, art music, avant-garde art, experimental music, avant-garde music, alongside classical music and jazz.
+Art rock is rock music that aims to distinguish the genre from popular entertainment, with the term typically being applied as the middle ground between mainstream and experimental rock.
+Art rock primarily draws influences from the wider art world and academia; which includes contemporary art, art music, avant-garde art, experimental music, avant-garde music, alongside classical music and jazz.
+The term is sometimes deployed interchangeably with "progressive rock" and to refer to some experimental rock acts.

 Critics have defined art rock as a "rejection" of rock music intended solely for the purpose of popular entertainment or dancing.
-The term was closely associated with a specific period beginning in 1966–67, which became influential to the development of progressive rock.
+The term was closely associated with a specific period beginning over 1966 and 1967.
+Its usage waned after the late-1970s while elements of the style were infused into various popular music genres through the 1990s.